-Dr. Bailey is the George and Abby O’Neill Professor of Economics and Education at Teachers College, Columbia University.
-In addition to CCRC, he directs two National Centers funded by the Institute for Education Sciences: the Center for Analysis of Postsecondary Education and Employment and the Center for the Analysis of Postsecondary Readiness.
+Dr. Bailey is the president of Teachers College, Columbia University, and the George and Abby O’Neill Professor of Economics and Education at TC.
+He also serves as director of the Center for the Analysis of Postsecondary Readiness.
 By appointment of the U.S. Secretary of Education, he chairs the Committee on Measures of Student Success.
-Dr. Bailey and the CCRC won the Terry O’Banion Prize for Teaching and Learning in 2013.
-He is an AERA Fellow and a member of the National Academy of Education.
+Previously, he was the founding director of the Community College Research Center and is currently a senior fellow with the center.
 He holds a PhD in Economics from MIT.

 Larry Galizio, President and CEO, Community College League of California

 Before joining the League, Dr. Galizio served as president of Clatsop Community College (Oregon) and as director of strategic planning for the Chancellor’s Office of the Oregon University System.
 He served in the Oregon Legislature, where he chaired the Joint Ways and Means Education Subcommittee.
 From 1993 to 2009, he was a full-time faculty member of Portland Community College.
 He is co-author of ElementsofParliamentaryDebate: AGuidetoPublicArgument, and holds a PhD from Portland State University’s School of Urban and Public Affairs.

 Brice W. Harris, Chancellor Emeritus, California Community Colleges